joaodurante/prometheus-grafana/README.md

-# Prometheus and Graphana
+# Prometheus and Grafana
-Simple repo for Prometheus and Graphana studies
+Simple repo for Prometheus and Grafana studies